What to know about Pennsylvania Gov. Josh Shapiro and the alleged arson at his official residence

 Police became aware someone had climbed over the fence and began a pursuit on the grounds but initially didn't locate anyone.

 Police allege Balmer broke into the southern wing of the residence, entering a room often used to entertain crowds and display art, and set a fire using a homemade incendiary device.
-Police declined to elaborate on the device, but the fire left significant damage to the room, charring walls, tables, buffet serving dishes, plates and a piano.
+Police said two broken glass beer bottles containing gasoline were found.
+The fire left significant damage to the room, charring walls, tables, buffet serving dishes, plates and a piano.
 Window panes and brick around doors and windows were blackened.

 Balmer was inside for around a minute before he left and escaped the premises, authorities said.

+The home, built in 1968, did not have sprinklers, Harrisburg Fire Chief Brian Enterline said.
+He said the damages could be in the millions of dollars.

-Authorities said Balmer will face charges of attempted murder, terrorism, aggravated arson and aggravated assault.
+Authorities said Balmer, who turned himself in after police received a call from a female “ex-paramour” who said he confessed, faces charges of attempted murder, terrorism, aggravated arson and aggravated assault.

+Balmer, who had walked about an hour from his home to the governor's residence, "admitted to harboring hatred towards Governor Shapiro,” according to a police affidavit.
+No reason was given.

 Balmer has faced criminal charges over the past decade including simple assault, theft and forgery, according to online court records.
 He drew a sentence of probation after guilty pleas to theft and forgery counts.
 Simple assault charges from 2023 appeared unresolved.

-Authorities did not say whether Balmer has a lawyer or where he was being held.
-Calls to people believed to be his relatives went unanswered or unreturned on Sunday.
+Authorities did not say whether Balmer has a lawyer.
 One recent residence listed for him in Harrisburg was condemned in 2022.

+Balmer’s mother told The Associated Press on Monday that she had tried in recent days to get him assistance for mental health issues, but “nobody would help.”
+She said her son had bipolar disorder and schizophrenia.
+The AP was not able to verify that information.

+“He wasn’t taking his medicine, and that’s all I want to say,” Christie Balmer said, speaking at the family home in Harrisburg.

 Shapiro, 51, is the first-term governor of the nation's fifth-most populous state, a presidential battleground that has helped make him a rising star in the Democratic Party and viewed as a potential White House contender in 2028.